Deadline for Nominations: February 21, 2020

 - Nominations must be submitted by a faculty member on behalf of a Five College program or grant project.

-- Nominations should be submitted by email to B. Omar Acevedo (Subject Line: Lorna M. Peterson Prize Committee).
+- Nominations should be submitted by email to Rebecca Thomas (Subject Line: Lorna M. Peterson Prize Committee).

 - The email should include two PDF attachments, one from the faculty member writing on behalf of the nominating program, another from the student being nominated.